-We’ve already discussed what it’ll cost you to make a mobile app, but how do you do it?
+We’ve already discussed what it’ll cost you, but what are the steps to making a mobile app?
 We’ll be taking you on a magical journey through our baker’s dozen of app creation.
 We’ve been doing this for years, and we’ve boiled our process down to a science.
 Grab your phone and your big ideas; we’re going on an adventure!

 The first stop on our tour of mobile app development is vision.
 During this stage, you’ll need to decide exactly what the goals of your app are.
 What should the app be capable of doing, and what problems is the app trying to solve?
 While coming up with all the fun possibilities is easy, narrowing them down is the hard part.